redomitro/motorFastech/README.md

 ``RELEASE.local`` and defining the paths to dependency packages.

 A patch file is provided for motor versions 7-4 and earlier to make HVEL=0 mirror VELO instead of VBAS.
-To apply, run `git patch apply (pathToPatchFile)` in your motor module top directory.
+To apply, run `git apply (pathToPatchFile)` in your motor module top directory.